Incorporating Literals into Knowledge Graph Embeddings: LiteralE

 \section{LiteralE}

-Our method of incorporating literals into existing latent feature models, which we call LiteralE, is a simple, modular, and universal extension which can enhance the performance of the base models.
+Our method of incorporating literals into existing latent feature methods, which we call LiteralE, is a simple, modular, and universal extension which can potentially enhance the performance of arbitrary latent feature methods.

-Let $\mathbf{L} \in \mathbb{R}^{N_e \times N_d}$ be a matrix, where each entry $\mathbf{L}_{ik}$ contains the $k$-th literal value of the $i$-th entity if a triple with the $i$-th entity and the $k$-th data relation exists in the knowledge graph, and zero otherwise.
+Let $\mathbf{L} \in \mathbb{R}^{N_e \times N_d}$ be a matrix, where each entry $\mathbf{L}_{ik}$ contains the $k$-th literal value of the $i$-th entity if a triple with the $i$-th entity and the $k$-th data relation exists in the KGs, and zero otherwise.
+We will refer to the $i$-th row $\mathbf{l}_i$ of $\mathbf{L}$ as the literal vector of the $i$-th entity.
 As an illustration, consider the KG part depicted in~\Cref{fig:kg_lit} and imagine that there only exist three data relations in this specific KG: \texttt{heightCm}, \texttt{birthYear}, and \texttt{countryArea}.
-For the entity \texttt{John} we will then have the literal vector $(0, 2001, 0)$ in the particular row corresponding to \texttt{John} in matrix $\mathbf{L}$, as \texttt{John} only has literal information for \texttt{birthYear}.
+For the entity \texttt{John} we will then have the literal vector $(0, 2001, 0)$ in the particular row corresponding to \texttt{John} in matrix $\mathbf{L}$, as \texttt{John} only has literal information for \texttt{birthYear}.\footnote{Note that in practice, we normalize the literal values.}